Space-filling curves of self-similar sets (III): Skeletons: Introduction

 In the previous works, there are two notions closely related to the skeleton, the self-similar zipper and the boundary of a self-similar set, see Remark \ref{Relate-ske_1} and \ref{Relate-ske_2}.

-\begin{remark} Thurston \cite{Thurston85} introduced \emph{self-similar zippers} in the study of complex analysis (\cite{Thurston85,Astala88}).
+\begin{remark} The word zipper was first used in fractal context by Thurston \cite{Thurston85} to denote curves in C which have conformally rigid complement.
+Later Astala \cite{Astala88} proved that this property is true for any self-similar quasi-interval in $\mathbb C$ which is not a line segment.
+The definition of self-similar zipper with binary signature in Section \ref{zippers} was initially proposed by Aseev and Tetenov \cite{Aseev03}.
+Before that, self-similar zippers of zero signature (without giving them any name) appeared in several papers, including \cite{Hutchinson81, Tricot94, WenXi03}.
+The graph directed version of zippers, called multizippers, was introduced and studied in \cite{Tetenov06}.
+The definition of multizipper is equivalent to the one of linear GIFS proposed by the authors in \cite{RaoZhangS16,DaiRaoZhang15}.

 Self-similar zippers have skeletons of cardinality $2$ (see Section \ref{zippers}).
-Indeed, many beautiful fractals have self-similar zipper structures, for example, the Heightway dragon and the Gopser island.
-It is shown \cite{RaoZhangS16} that a self-similar zipper, which is called the path-on-lattice IFS in \cite{DaiRaoZhang15}, admits space-filling curves provided the open set condition holds.
+Indeed, many beautiful fractals have self-similar zipper structures, for example, the Heighway dragon and the Gosper island.
+It is shown \cite{DaiRaoZhang15} that a self-similar zipper, which is called the path-on-lattice IFS in \cite{RaoZhangS16}, admits space-filling curves provided the open set condition holds.
 The website \cite{Jeffrey} provides a nice collection of SFCs of self-similar zippers. \end{remark}

-\begin{remark} Kigami \cite{Kigami01} and Mor\'an \cite{Moran99} have studied the `boundary' of a fractal.
-If the `boundary' is a finite set, for example, for the so-called p.c.f. self-similar sets, then it is a skeleton. \end{remark}
+\begin{remark} Kigami \cite{Kigami01} and Mor\'an \cite{Moran99} have studied the `boundary' of a self-similar set.
+If the `boundary' is a finite set, it is so-called p.c.f. self-similar set (\cite[Definition 1.12]{Kigami93}).
+Clearly a p.c.f. self-similar set always has skeletons.
+We also note that the notion of skeleton is very close to the ideas used in \cite{BandtStahnke90, Strichartz99} for building minimal paths in p.c.f. self-similar sets. \end{remark}

-Next, we show that existence of the skeleton for more general cases.
-To this end, we use a powerful tool which is the neighbor graph of an IFS.
-Denote the neighbor graph by $\Delta$ (see Definition \ref{def-neighbor}).
-The definitions of the terminologies in the following theorem are given by Section \ref{Sec:finitetype}.